Using the reading room

 Reading room hours

-The reading room is open 8:45 to 4:45 Monday through Friday, and on Saturdays from 9:00 am to noon and again from 1:00 to 4:30 pm.
-It is closed on Sundays and Federal holidays.
+The reading room is open 8:45am to 4:45pm Monday through Friday, and on Saturdays from 9:00am to noon and again from 1:00pm to 4:30 pm.
+It is closed on Sundays and federal holidays.

 Finding materials at the Folger

-The Folger's collections are in two main sections: Modern Books and Rare Materials.
+The Folger's collections are in two main sections: Open Stacks (Modern) Books and Vault (Rare) Materials.

 Modern printed books (published 1831 and later) are arranged by Library of Congress call numbers on open stacks located on Deck B, and will be listed in our online catalog Hamnet.
 Once you've found your book, please charge it out at one of the circulation desks.
 You may not remove any material from the Library, but you may charge out as many modern books as you need for use at your desk.
 We will be happy to hold them aside for you for the length of your visit.

 Many of our rare books (pre-1831), manuscripts, art, and special collection materials are discoverable in Hamnet, particularly for books published in England; however, if you are working with Continental materials, you may also need to consult our card catalogs (yes, we still have them!).
-Once you have the call numbers of rare materials you wish to consult, please fill out call slips for each item and submit them at the reading room desk.
+Once you have the call numbers of rare materials you wish to consult, please submit your requests through your reader account, using the links in Hamnet and the Finding Aids database, or with a blank request form created from within your reader account.
 You may request as many items as you need, but will only be allowed to work with a maximum of six items at a time.
 Retrieval time for rare materials is usually 30–60 minutes, so please plan accordingly.

 Guidelines for using Folger materials